KacperOdzimek/SimpleGameEngine/Docs.md

 [lua 5.4.2](https://luabinaries.sourceforge.net/download.html) - lua

 ## Building the engine
+This tutorial explains how to build the engine on 64 bit windows machine.
 In order to build the engine from source you first need to clone this repo.
 From now we will refer to the repo folder as `repo/`.
 Once you have it, go to `repo/core_game` and create `include` folder inside.
 Now we have to get required libraries.

 ### GLM
 To download GLM go to [https://github.com/g-truc/glm](https://github.com/g-truc/glm) and clone the repo.